A Modern Full Stack REST Application

 Docker Configuration

 These come preconfigured with a Dockerfile to make deployment easy.
 We won't be covering deployment of Docker containers, but we will be spinning them up using Docker for Desktop.
+If you need to install, check out Docker for installation instructions per your OS.
+This will be a pretty simple docker set up that is noob friendly, so you should be able to understand the basics following along.

 Edit docker-compose.yml